-9. Managing medicines in the school
+Managing medicines in the school

-Details of how the school manages medicines in school can be found in the school's policy on administration of medicines.
+Details of how the school manages medicines in school can be found in the school's policy on administration of medicines (see Health and Safety Policy).
 Medicines are carefully labelled and stored.
 Access is readily available when the need arises.
 The school ensures that written records are kept of all medicines administered to children, and parents are informed if their child has been unwell at school.